swix/swix.github.com/index.md

 ##Brand Resources
 **GET /api/v1/brand/**<br/>
 Required Parameters: api_key, username<br/>
-Optional Parameters: format
+Optional Parameters: format<br/>
+Response: List of Brands

 *returns* - All the brands associated with your account.
 From here you will be able to get the necessary id's required to use the API calls listed below.
 Including brand id, event id, and pod id.

 **GET /api/v1/brand/{brand_id}/**<br/>
 Required Parameters: api_key, username<br/>
-Optional Parameters: format
+Optional Parameters: format<br/>
+Response: A Brand

 *returns* - The brand associated with the brand id provided.